ronazulay/googlectf2020/README.md

 # googlectf2020

-Scripts and code used for the Google 2020 CTF
+Non sorted mess of scripts and code used for the Google 2020 CTF (alot of it written after 3 am..)